mdbell/awtea/docs/SHADER_DESIGN.md

 ### Value Representation

-All values in the VM (stack, constants, uniforms, inputs, outputs) are **signed 32-bit integers using a 16.16 fixed-point format**.
+All values in the VM (stack, constants, uniforms, inputs, outputs) are 32-bit floats

-- **Examples:**
-  - Integer 1.0 = `0x00010000`
-  - Fractional 0.5 = `0x00008000`
-  - Integer -2 = `0xFFFE0000`
-- All math, logic, and sampler operations expect/furnish values in this format unless otherwise noted.

 ---